Few-Shot Synthetic Image Attribution: Identifying Unseen Generators with Limited Samples

-Considering the substantial quantity of real images may lead to feature dispersion in the embedding space, we implement a sphere center loss specifically for the real category to better regularize its feature distribution and enhance clustering.
-To ensure compatibility with the feature space of contrastive training, we directly apply the center loss on the normalized vector $\mathbf{z}_i$, formulated as:
+Given that the substantial quantity of real images may lead to feature dispersion in the embedding space, we implement a sphere center loss specifically for the real category to better regularize its feature distribution, formulated as:

 where $\mathbf{c}_r$ is a learnable L2-normalized vector representing the feature center of the real class, and $P_r$ denotes the set of all real samples in the current mini-batch.
 By unifying these constraints, we formulate the final learning objective with the scaling factor $\lambda$: